logicalhacking/lh-docker-isabelle/README.md

 ## License

-If not otherwise stated, all hacks are licensed under a 2-clause BSD-style license.
+If not otherwise stated, all Dockerfiles are licensed under a 2-clause BSD-style license.

 SPDX-License-Identifier: BSD-2-Clause